English 111 – Lukomski

 These resources are available online and will require you to login with your Pipeline account information when off-campus:

-Use the library catalog to search for books in print and online!
+Use the library catalog (books+) to search for books in print and online!

-- Siddall, Stephan H. Literature insights Henrik Ibsen: “A doll’s house” — ebook
+- Literature Insights Henrik Ibsen: “A Doll’s House” — ebook

 Use library databases to find articles from periodicals (magazines, scholarly journals, and newspapers) about your playwright or work.
 To access these resources from off-campus, you will be required to login using your Pipeline account information.

 Try using one or all of these databases to find literary criticism and theatrical reviews for your playwright and their work(s):

 This final paper requires you to only use “library sources.”

 While you will only be able to write your paper using library sources, you can still use the web to become more familiar with your selected playwright or work.
 However, it is inevitable that you will come across information that is inaccurate and/or misleading.

 Use the P.R.O.V.E.N.
 Source Evaluation Questions to help you determine whether the sources you find are credible: